 The data-science and machine-learning offering from this long-running bootcamp provider kicks off with a module devoted to Python fundamentals.
 There, you’ll hit on Jupyter Notebooks and basic libraries (Pandas, NumPy, Matplotlib/Seabo), along with key concepts like data structures, data cleaning, relational databases and tips for scraping for data and retrieving data with APIs.
-The module is available part-time (10 months) and full-time (five months).
-Physical campuses are located in Austin, Chicago, Denver, Houston, New York, San Francisco, Seattle and Washington, D.C. — for when in-person learning returns.
+The module is available part-time (40 weeks) and full-time (15 weeks).
+Physical campuses are located in New York City, Denver and Colorado Springs, but online learning remains an option as well.

-A promising choice for those interested in a part-time route that also offers hands-on guidance, this five-week option introduces a new Python library and corresponding concept each virtual meeting: linear algebra and stats with NumPy, dataviz with Matplotlib and Seaborn, exploratory data analysis with Pandas, machine learning with scikit-learn and presentation with Bokeh.
-The course is taught by Isaac Faber, chief data scientist at the U.S. Army AI Task Force.
+A promising choice for those interested in a part-time route that also offers hands-on guidance, this 16-week option introduces a new Python library and corresponding concept each virtual meeting: linear algebra and stats with NumPy, dataviz with Matplotlib and Seaborn, exploratory data analysis with Pandas and machine learning with Folium.
+The course is taught by a team of instructors whose specializations include data science, data analytics and neuroscience.

 There’s an abundance of information packed across this 88-hour, 23-course Python-focused plunge — from data cleaning to cluster analysis to supervised and unsupervised learning.
 (DataCamp also offers a similar track for R.) But don’t be overwhelmed; the affordable subscription model and self-paced video structure allows students to sidestep cram-a-lot intensity.
 The first chapter in each of the nearly two-dozen courses is free to view.